 Stylist to the Stars: Robert Verdi10.12.12

 You know him as style maven to the stars.
 And now outspoken fashion guru, Robert Verdi, is dishing with Cotton Candy Magazine®.
 As the personal stylist of actress Eva Longoria, Verdi’s sharp, chic eye has fueled his career as a trusted interior designer, noted stylist and favored fashion TV correspondent.
 With a cameo in every girl’s favorite coming-of-age movie, The Devil Wears Prada, and numerous appearances on E! as a candid fashion commentator, Verdi is one of the fashion industry’s faves.
-Read on to find what he couldn’t live without, what you should be never be without and the real reason he’s always got a pair of hot sunglasses.
+Read on to find what he can’t live without, what Verdi says you should be never be without and the real reason he’s always got a pair of hot sunglasses.

 Cotton Candy: You grew up in Maplewood, New Jersey.
 What’s the biggest difference between living in Jersey and in Manhattan?